Hekstra-Lab/dw-examples/thermolysin_xfel/README.md

 # Thermolysin

-This folder contains instructions and scripts for analyzing anomalous signal from an XFEL dataset of thermolysin (CXIDB, entry 81; Dalton et al. 2022).
+This folder contains instructions and scripts for analyzing anomalous signal from an XFEL dataset of thermolysin (CXIDB, entry 81; Dalton et al. 2022, *Nat.
+Comm.* 2022, https://doi.org/10.1038/s41467-022-35280-8).
 Here, we
 1. run `careless` with a bivariate prior, for many values of the double-Wilson `r` parameter, and then
 2. inspect merging statistics and anomalous difference peak heights.